 In 1660, the company’s financial difficulties led to the territory of New France being placed under direct control of the royal government.
 The colony was ruled by a royal governor, and unlike in the English colonies which were growing up along the Atlantic coast further south, there was no representative government.

 Apart from the small towns, by this date the colony of New France consisted of a thin corridor of farmland stretching along the banks of the St Lawrence river.
 The was divided into estates owned by seigneurs, landowners who leased the land to habitants, or tenant famers who actually worked the land.
 The seigneurs had the duty of providing their tenants with such public facilities as mills and roads.
-The religious needs of the colonists was met by Jesuit priests and other Roman Catholic clergy, under a bishop.
+The religious needs of the colonists were met by Jesuit priests and other Roman Catholic clergy, under a bishop.
 They had a dominating influence over the spiritual and cultural life of the colony, on occasion challenging that of the royal governor.
 The Jesuits attempted to convert the local indigenous people, the Huron, to Christianity, and established missions in the interior.

 Away from the banks of the St Lawrence, a vast area of the interior of Canada and the northern parts of the later USA was penetrated by French fur trappers and traders.
 They ranged far and wide, travelling long distances by canoe along the great rivers and lakes of North America, dealing with indigenous tribes and bringing back their wares to the French settlements on the St Lawrence.
 Some of these traders came to live permanently in the backcountry, marrying indigenous women and becoming the ancestors of the Métis community.